OSGConnect/OUTDATED-tutorial-stashcache-blast/README.md

 	$ cp -r /stash2/user/eharstad/public/blast_database ~/stash/.

+This may take a few minutes to complete since the database file is so large.

 4) Open up blast_wrapper.sh with a text editor, and edit the line with the stashcp command by replacing 'userid' with your actual OSG Connect userid.

 Edit this line: